rust-lang/book/second-edition/src/ch15-01-box.md

 <span class="caption">Listing 15-5: Definition of `List` that uses `Box<T>` in
 order to have a known size</span>

-The compiler will be able to figure out the size it needs to store a `List` value.
+The compiler will now be able to figure out the size it needs to store a `List` value.
 Rust will look at `List`, and again start by looking at the `Cons` variant.
 The `Cons` variant will need the size of `i32` plus the space to store a `usize`, since a box always has the size of a `usize`, no matter what it’s